The LIBOR Transition - FAQs, Updates and More

 SOFR is calculated as a volume-weighted median of transaction level tri-party repo transaction data, General Collateral Finance repo transaction data and data on bilateral U.S. Treasury repos cleared through Fixed Income Clearing Corporation's delivery-versus-payment service provided by DTCC Solutions LLC.
 SOFR is published each business day on the NY Fed’s website, while Term SOFR is published on the CME Group website.

-The ARRC released in May 2020 its recommended Best Practices for Completing Transition From LIBOR, which subsequently were updated in September 2020.
+In September 2020, the ARRC updated its recommended Best Practices for Completing Transition From LIBOR, originally released in May 2020.
 The ARRC’s Best Practices were intended to clarify the timelines and interim milestones for floating rate notes, business loans, consumer loans, securitizations and derivatives that the ARRC believed were appropriate for transitioning away from LIBOR in order to minimize market disruption and support a smooth transition to SOFR.

-As noted by the ARRC, LIBOR and SOFR have different characteristics, and where SOFR is used as a replacement for LIBOR, a spread adjustment will be added to SOFR to make the rate more comparable.
-Therefore, the ARRC-endorsed fallback language provides for a static spread adjustment that was fixed on March 5, 2021.
+As noted by the ARRC, LIBOR and SOFR have different characteristics, and where a LIBOR contract is falling back to SOFR, a spread adjustment will be added to make the rate more comparable to LIBOR.
+Therefore, the ARRC-endorsed fallback language provides for static spread adjustments that were fixed on March 5, 2021.